wacncontent/CustomizeTool/output/articles/storage/storage-dotnet-how-to-use-files.md

 ### Retrieve your connection string programmatically

 You can retrieve your saved credentials from the app.config file using either the `Microsoft.WindowsAzure.CloudConfigurationManager` class, or the `System.Configuration.ConfigurationManager `class.
-The Microsoft Azure Configuration Manager package, which includes the `Microsoft.WindowsAzure.CloudConfigurationManager` class, is available on [Nuget](https://www.nuget.org/packages/Microsoft.WindowsAzure.ConfigurationManager).
+The Windows Azure Configuration Manager package, which includes the `Microsoft.WindowsAzure.CloudConfigurationManager` class, is available on [Nuget](https://www.nuget.org/packages/Microsoft.WindowsAzure.ConfigurationManager).

 The example here shows how to retrieve your credentials using the `CloudConfigurationManager` class and encapsulate them with the `CloudStorageAccount` class.
 Add the following code to the `Main()` method in program.cs.